A complete rug size guide

 • Many rugs are the same on both sides, which means you can turn them over at regular intervals.

 • A handmade or larger rug that is extra dirty should be washed by a professional dry cleaner.
-If possible, avoid placing your rug in direct sunlight since this will bleach the rug.
+Avoid placing your rug in direct sunlight since this will bleach the rug.

 Care of oriental rugs

 A Persian carpet is durable and easy to maintain.
 With regular vacuuming, it can stay that way for a long time.
-As with other carpets, it is important to vacuum under the carpet as well.
-If dirt gets under the carpet, it can damage the carpet fibres or knots.
 If a Persian rug gets dirty or needs repair, we recommend hiring a professional carpet cleaner.
 Specialized equipment is required to properly clean this type of carpet without damaging it.

 Anti-slip underlay